Allen County reports first COVID-19 virus death

-The Allen County Department of Health announced the first Allen County death from COVID-19 Sunday.
+The Allen County Department of Health announced the first Allen County death from COVID-19 on Sunday.

 The Allen County resident was an older adult who had been hospitalized as a COVID-19 patient and also had a history of chronic health issues.
 Officials said no further information will be released about the patient or the case.